nidafirdaws/recipes-ratings-complexity/website (1).md

   frameborder="0"
 ></iframe>

-We plotted the distribution of `n_steps` to investigate how many ingredients recipes posted on food.com tend to have compared to different cooking times.
-This distribution seems fairly normal with a slight right skew, and we observe that on average most recipes tend to have 5-10 ingredients.
-Recipes that take longer also seem to have a larger third quartile for number of steps, in ascending order.
+In addition, we plotted the distribution of `n_steps` to investigate how many steps recipes posted on food.com tend to have.
+We observed that this graph has a right skew, with most recipes having between 10-15 steps on average.

 <iframe
   src="assets/steps-distribution.html"